 Organic cotton is grown without the use of toxic and persistent pesticides, synthetic fertilizers or insecticides, and GMO-seeds are not allowed.
 Chemicals used in conventional cotton farming are among the most toxic chemicals classified, and have a tremendous impact on the air, soil and water, as well as the health of farmers, people living in cotton farming areas, factory workers and the development of allergies.
 Organic cotton farming improves the land quality, prevents water contamination and conserves biodiversity and the health of the entire ecosystem.

 We are using The Global Organic Textile Standard (GOTS)-certified organic cotton fabrics.
-GOTS-certification ensures the organic status of textiles, from harvesting of the raw materials through environmentally and socially responsible manufacturing all the way to labeling in order to provide credible assurance to the end consumer.
-Read more about GOTS-certification HERE.
+GOTS-certification ensures the organic status of textiles, from harvesting of the raw materials through environmentally and socially responsible manufacturing all the way to labelling in order to provide credible assurance to the end consumer.
+Read more about GOTS-certification here.

-However, Tencel is one of the most environmentally friendly regenerated fabrics, for several reasons:
+However, Tencel is one of the most environmentally friendly regenerated fabrics, for following reasons:

-- Tencel™ fibers are derived from sustainable wood sources, natural forests and sustainably managed plantations.
-They have earned a Forest Stewardship Council (FSC) certification.
+- - Tencel™ fibers are derived only from sustainable wood sources, natural forests and sustainably managed plantations.
+They have earned Forest Stewardship Council (FSC) certification.

-Cannabis sativa is the scientific name of hemp.
+Hemp used for textile fiber production is a strain of the Cannabis sativa plant species.
 It is one of the fastest growing plants and was one of the first plants to be spun into usable fiber.
 History of hemp fabrics goes way back - archaeologists found a remnant of hemp cloth in ancient Mesopotamia which dates back to 8,000 BC.

 Hemp plant demands very little; it grows like weed in small amount of land and requires very little water (approximately 50% less than cotton).

 The plant is naturally resistant to pests, so no toxic chemicals or pesticides are used in cultivating hemp.
 Hemp fiber is one of the strongest and most durable of all natural textile fibers.
 Not only is hemp strong, but it also holds its shape, stretching less than any other natural fiber.
-The more hemp is used, the softer it gets.
-Hemp doesn't wear out, it wears in.
+Hemp doesn't wear out, it wears in; the more hemp is used, the softer it gets.
 Hemp is also naturally resistant to mold and ultraviolet light.

 Textile waste can be divided into two categories, pre- and post-consumer waste.
 Mahla Clothing is using both types.
-This is a very environmental-friendly way, and a good example of practicing circular economy.
+Instead of using resources for producing new materials, using these materials means saving resources and not generating more waste.

 Post-consumer waste fabrics